Skip to main content Skip to secondary navigation

 Main content start

-You’ll find everything you need to know about the new undergrad Design IDP on this page.
-We've also recently launched a new undergraduate Design program site to share the program vision, showcase the Domain areas, and point you to resources and support.
-Please check it out -- we will be updating it often.
-If you’re looking for more information on the graduate Design program, please go here.
+You’ll find everything you need to know about the undergrad Design degree on this page.
+Please also visit the d.school website to learn more about the undergraduate Design program, explore the Domain areas, and discover more resources and support.
+If you’re looking for more information on the graduate Design program, please go here

 The Design major has three possible Methods tracks: